 While we’re on the right track with the increased compost diversion, there’s room for improvement with the overall curbside garbage generation.
 Making smart purchase decisions, considering packaging, recyclability and actual need over want can help to reduce the amount of garbage still requiring disposal.

 Where to Buy Rot Pot Compost

 Rot Pot compost is available by the bucket or the truck load at Jones Bros.
 Cartage at 8590 Sylvester Road on Saturdays from 9:00 am to 5:00 pm or by prior appointment.
 For pricing and to arrange a pickup time, call 604-820-0808.

-Larger quantities (upwards of 15 cubic yards) of Rot Pot compost can now also be purchased directly from the processor.
+Larger quantities (upwards of 15 cubic yards) of Rot Pot compost can now also be purchased directly from the processor at the Mission Landfill.
 Please phone 604-826-7379 for additional information.
 Please contact either supplier directly for pricing and pickup/delivery options.

 How to Use Rot Pot Compost

 Please note that Rot Pot compost is not a potting soil, but intended to be mixed into existing flower and vegetable beds as a soil conditioner and slow-release fertilizer.

 Rot Pot Compost Can Be Used In: